evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/24-observability-analytics.md

 # Chapter 24 — Observability & Analytics

-> *The Observability & Analytics chapter defines how the Coach Portal measures, monitors and analyzes the health, performance and operational behavior of the platform, its users, AI services and business processes.*
+> *The Observability & Analytics chapter defines the monitoring, telemetry, operational analytics, business intelligence and AI observability capabilities that ensure the reliability, performance and continuous improvement of the Nutritionist Portal.*

 ---

 # Executive Summary

-Observability is a first-class capability within the EVOXA Platform.
+The Nutritionist Portal adopts a comprehensive observability strategy that extends beyond infrastructure monitoring.

-Every interaction, workflow, AI recommendation and infrastructure component produces telemetry that enables continuous monitoring, diagnostics and optimization.
+Every request, workflow, event, AI interaction and business process generates telemetry that enables real-time visibility, proactive issue detection and data-driven optimization.

-The platform combines operational observability with business intelligence, AI telemetry and user experience analytics.
+Observability is implemented as a shared capability across the EVOXA platform.

 ---